 - Host enthusiastic students who are studying the most recent technologies and strategies.

-- Use a cost-effective way to enhance your team's strengths, and increase your productivity.
+- Use a cost-effective way to enhance your team's strengths and increase productivity.

 - "Test drive" potential employees and build a recruiting pipeline.